UANATACA/RA-REPO/ra_gui.md

 **API reference:** <a href="#tag/Requests/paths/~1api~1v1~1requests~1{id}~1pl_approve/post">Approve Request</a>

 This call makes the request ready for enrollment.
 Its status changes to **ENROLLREADY**.
+In 1-step mode, both validation and approval are performed by executing this call.

     1 | curl -i -X POST 'https://api.uanataca.com/api/v1/requests/' \
     2 | -H 'Content-Type: application/json' \